Data-Mechanics/course-2019-spr-proj/hxjia_jiahaozh/README.md

 # CS504 Data-Mechanics Project 2
 ## Narrative
-The idea of this project is to find the best way to categorize the airbnb houses based on reviews and prices.
-Then by ploting them in different colors on googlemap, we tries to find the relationship of geolocation and each category.
-In the project, we first calculated the correlation coefficient of price and review scores to find if these two are independent enough to do k-means.
-Then by analysing the Within-Cluster-Sum-of-Squares(WCSS) graph we finds out the best k value for clustering.
+The idea of this project was to find the best way to categorize the airbnb houses based on reviews and prices.
+Figure 1 and Figure 2 show the basic housing distribution on Google map and the corresponding heatmap to show the housing density in areas.
+In the project, we first calculated the correlation coefficient of price and review scores to find if they two are independent enough to do k-means.
+Then by analysing the Within-Cluster-Sum-of-Squares(WCSS) graph we found out the best k value for clustering.
 Finally, we plotted each cluster on googlemap using different colors to discover the relation between the prices and geolocation.
 <img src="https://github.com/jiahaozh/course-2019-spr-proj/blob/master/hxjia_jiahaozh/Experimental_Results/Housing_Scatter_Map.png" />
+<center>Figure 1</center>
 <img src="https://github.com/jiahaozh/course-2019-spr-proj/blob/master/hxjia_jiahaozh/Experimental_Results/Housing_Heap_Map.png" />
 ## Data Transformation
-This part was implemented in id_month_price_score_lat_long.py Generated from Boston Airbnb Listings and Boston Airbnb Calendar
+Generated from Boston Airbnb Listings and Boston Airbnb Calendar
 <br />Boston Airbnb Calendar: Select, Project and Aggregate to get (id, mean price of all dates of the year)
 <br />Boston Airbnb Listing: Select, Project to get (id, review scores, the number of reviews, longitude, latitude)